Brandon-Jeremy/AI-Project/README.md

 To get successors, we follow the logic of the code provided to us and simpy check if the boolean of the .walls[][] returns true or not.
 If not, then the action is a valid one and we can return it as part of the successors.
 To do this we simply check if that successor is a corner and if so, append it to the list of corners for the successors.
 Finally return the successor.

 <h1>Q6 - cornersHeuristics:</h1>
-The corner heuristic simply uses the manhattanDistance from the util.py file in order to find the maxDistance.
-The reason max was chosen since it provides a closer approximation to the true cost.
+The corner heuristic simply uses the manhattanDistance from the util.py file in order to find the minDistance.
+The logic behind the code is that after checking the minimum distance we need to add the cost to the heuristic and remove the node from the list.
+The corners or nodes in the list that we loop through are the nodes that are not already visited as looping through visited nodes is counter intuitive.
+The first condition that we need to check is if the current position is already the goal in which we should return 0 so that the heuristic at the goal state is 0.

 <h1>Q7 - Eating All the Dots:</h1>
 The function foodHeuristic is used to estimate the cost to reach the goal state in the FoodSearchProblem.
 The goal of the FoodSearchProblem is